Restaurants and businesses throughout Golden Isles offer modified services

-The Brunswick News presents a lists of businesses and restaurants that are opened or offering various services in Brunswick, Jekyll Island and St. Simons Island during the coronavirus pandemic.
-The News' will update the list as needed.
+The Brunswick News presents a list of businesses and restaurants that are opened or offering various services in Brunswick, Jekyll Island and St. Simons Island during the coronavirus pandemic.
+The News will update the list as needed.

 A Moveable Feast-Brunswick

-Still offering meals to go and will begin meal delivery service Wednesday, March 18.
-Call 912-289-9464 24 hours in advance to place orders for delivery.
+Open regular hours with modified seating.
+A Moveable Feast is also still offering meals to go and will begin meal delivery service Wednesday.
+Call 912-289-9464 at least 24 hours in advance to place orders for delivery.
 Menu and pricing along with Sunday brunch hours available at amfrestaurant.com.

 Beachcomber BBQ-St. Simons Island